MP Estate Planning UK

 Steps to Establish an LPA

-• Notify relevant parties: Inform your attorneys, family members, and other relevant individuals about the LPAs.
+• Notify relevant parties: Once registered, let your attorneys, family members, bank, GP, and any other relevant parties know that the LPAs are in place and where the documents are stored.

 Legal Considerations and Requirements